EDUC 730 Issues & Trends in Learning Technologies

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-Over the last few decades there has been an unmistakable increased interest and adoption of learning technologies for online and face-to-face learning environments.
+Over the last few decades, there has been an unmistakable increased interest and adoption of learning technologies for online and face-to-face learning environments.
 This course seeks to develop research-based understandings and awareness of trends and issues in the broad area of learning technologies to address that need.
-As part of the required components of the course, students explore learning technologies from a scholarly view point and develop instructional assets integrating technology.
+As part of the required components of the course, the student will explore learning technologies from a scholarly viewpoint and develop instructional assets integrating technology.

 No details available.